Atlas-OS/docs/docs/Getting started/Installation.md

 ## :material-usb-flash-drive-outline: Preparing your USB

-This step may be different for you depending on how you made your bootable USB.
-We have written down how to use the most popular tools for making bootable USB drives.
-But unfortunately, we cannot provide support and documentation for all bootable USB creators.

 !!! danger "Your USB will be wiped"
     Make sure to back up any files on the USB drive that you may want to keep, because the bootable USB creator will delete them.
 You cannot get around this, copy any files you want to keep to an external drive or the cloud.